hello in Spanish

 For example:

-• Buenas noches a todos.
-(Good night, everyone.)
+Buenas noches a todos.

-Lifesaving Greetings and Expressions in Spanish
+Lifesaving greetings and expressions in Spanish

 Saying Hello in Spanish or Buenos Días is a lifesaving expression on a greeting arrow